 Go for it, Jude!
 Just make sure you have a marketing plan that allows you to reach these “doctors within 5 years of retirement” easily.

 Perfect timing!
-These questions are exactly what I needed to take action. #4 was something I had pretty much given up on in the din of seasons greetings but you gave it a new twist.
+These questions are exactly what I needed to take action. #4 was something I had pretty much given up on, but you gave it a new twist.
 Thanks!

 Hi, Genella, thanks for the blog comment, I’m glad you found the post on rethinking your audience helpful.
 You’ve been in business a long time, so business redesign must come up for you often.